Andy Milligan

 Andrew Jackson Milligan Jr. (February 12, 1929 – June 3, 1991) was an American playwright, screenwriter, actor, and filmmaker, whose work includes 27 movies made between 1965 and 1988.
-In spite of the fact that he directed a number of movies that have become cult favorites with horror movie buffs, he died in abject poverty in 1991 from AIDS and was buried in an unmarked pauper's grave in Los Angeles, California.
+Following a brief acting career, Milligan worked as a stage director in the off-off-Broadway milieu.
+He then turned to filmmaking, starting with an arthouse short but quickly moving to exploitation films.
+His works, all of them low-budget, include a number of horror films and are known for their violence, misanthropy and misogyny.

 Early life

 Andrew Jackson Milligan Jr. was born on February 12, 1929, in St. Paul, Minnesota.
 He was a self-taught filmmaker and was responsible for much of the creative activity on his movies (including cinematography and costume design).

-Milligan was an "army brat"; his father, Andrew Milligan Sr. (1895–1985), was an officer in the U.S. Army who served in the military for over 50 years (retiring in the mid 1960s holding the rank of colonel).
+Milligan was an "army brat"; his father, Andrew Milligan Sr. (b.
+February 17, 1894, d.
+October 25, 1985), was an officer in the U.S. Army who served in the military for over 50 years (retiring in the mid-1960s holding the rank of captain).
 The family frequently moved around the country as a result of this.
-Milligan's mother, Marie Gladys Hull (1903–1953), was an overweight alcoholic with severe physical and mental health problems who served as an inspiration for some of Milligan's movie characters.
+Milligan's mother, Marie Gladys Hull (b.
+June 10, 1900, d.
+November 12, 1953), was an overweight alcoholic with severe physical and mental health problems who served as an inspiration for some of Milligan's movie characters.
 Milligan's parents met and married in 1926.
-He was close to his father, who affectionately called him Junior, but had a troubled relationship with his mother, who was both physically and mentally abusive towards all her children as well as her husband.
+He was close to his father, who affectionately called him 'Junior', but had a troubled relationship with his mother who, according to family members, was both physically and mentally abusive towards all her children as well as her husband.

-Milligan had an older half-brother named Harley LeRoy Hull (1924–1996) and a younger sister named Louise Milligan Howe (1931–).
+Milligan had an older half-brother named Harley LeRoy Hull (b.
+July 10, 1924, d.
+February 17, 1998) and a younger sister named Louise Milligan Howe (b.
+May 27, 1931, d.
+January 2, 2021).

 After finishing high school in 1947, Milligan enlisted in the U.S. Navy, serving for four years.
 After his honorable discharge in 1951 he settled in New York City, where he acted on stage, and opened a dress shop.